Some Predict Trump Will Be Forced To Resign And Cohen Will Flip, Trump Fires Back

 — Donald J. Trump (@realDonaldTrump) April 21, 2018

-Trump also said that he believes Cohen will stand by him, no matter what happens, although he says that “most people” would flip.
-And until the investigation moves further along, it’s unknown what Cohen will do.
+Trump also said that he believes Cohen will stand by him no matter what happens, although he also said that “most people” would flip.
+Until the investigation moves further along, it’s unknown what Cohen will do.

 The New York Times article cites many sources that describe a less-than-stellar relationship between Trump and Cohen.
 These include insults, threats of being fired, and Trump supposedly “treating [Cohen] like garbage.”
-On the other hand, Cohen has consistently spoken out in support of the president, and has been admiring him since his high school years.
+On the other hand, Cohen has consistently spoken out in support of the president, and has reportedly been admiring him since his high school years.

 Cohen’s role in paying off Stormy Daniels for her silence garnered lots of attention, but it’s intensified since investigators raided his office and seized documents and communications, including some information that Trump claimed should be protected as confidential information.